By Marika Sboros

 US science journalist Nina Teicholz is author of the seminal book, The Big Fat Surprise, Why Butter, Cheese and Meat Belong in a Healthy Diet.
 She is similarly critical of the PCRM study.

 Teicholz took to Twitter to point out that the PRCM is an animal rights group and the study is “junk science”.

 “If you want to compare two burgers, (you) must isolate the burger as the only difference,” Teicholz tweeted.
 “There is no reason to match nutrient content.
 That difference is part of what (you are) testing.”

-Ede has pointed out that the same group has since published a second study using the same dietary protocol: “A Plant-Based Meal Stimulates Incretin and Insulin Secretion More Than an Energy- and Macronutrient-Matched Standard Meal in Type 2 Diabetes: A Randomized Crossover Study.”
+The same PCRM group has since published a second study using the same dietary protocol: “A Plant-Based Meal Stimulates Incretin and Insulin Secretion More Than an Energy- and Macronutrient-Matched Standard Meal in Type 2 Diabetes: A Randomized Crossover Study.”